If we’re considering the merits, this shouldn’t even be a debate.

 Busing.
 It sounds like a dirty word.

-It evokes ugly memories of white resistance to desegregation — most vividly, perhaps, when white parents and their children pelted a bus carrying black children to a desegregated high school with bricks.
+It evokes ugly memories of white resistance to desegregation — most vividly, perhaps, when white parents and their children pelted a bus carrying black children to a desegregated high school with bricks in Boston in 1974.

 Hannah-Jones, a recipient of the 2017 MacArthur “genius grant,” started looking into the data to understand what might actually be effective in closing the achievement gap.